 All states require engineers to be licensed.
 While requirements vary by state, licensure generally includes completing an accredited engineering program, showing four years of documented work experience, and passing a state examination.
 College graduates may consider taking the first part of the state-licensing exam on the fundamentals of engineering.
 Those who pass the exam are referred to as engineers-in-training (EITs).

-EITs with four years of documented work experience are qualified to take the second licensing exam, the Principles and Practice of Engineering.
-Those who successfully complete the exam become Professional Engineers (PEs).
-Some states may require continuing education for PEs, such as completing college-level coursework, attending educational seminars or publishing research papers.
+EITs with four years of documented work experience are qualified to take the second licensing exam.
+Those who successfully complete the Principles and Practice of Engineering exam become Professional Engineers (PEs).
+Some states may require continuing education for PEs, such as completing college-level coursework, attending educational seminars, or publishing research papers.

-- Attain optional professional certification.
 Experienced engineers may opt to become certified by the American Society of Civil Engineers.
-Voluntary certifications are available in the geotechnical, water resources and marine subdivisions.
+Voluntary certifications are available in the geotechnical, water resources, and marine subdivisions.
 Certification requirements may include 8-12 years of engineering practice and postgraduate study, providing geotechnical engineers the opportunity to keep their knowledge current and to learn emerging technologies, which may make them more competitive when seeking advanced or specialized positions.